vitalets/playwright-bdd/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Given**
-what is your feature file, playwright config and directories structure?
+What is your setup: paste your playwright config, feature file and directories structure

 **When**
-what command did you run / any other actions?
+What command did you run / any other actions?

-**Then (actual behavior)**
+**Then**
-what did actually happen?
-If there is error - post full error message with stack trace
+What did actually happen?
+If there is error - please post full error message with stack trace

-**Then (expected behavior)**
+**Expected behavior**
-what did you expect?
+What did you expect?

 **Isolated demo**
 It's very helpful if you try to reproduce your behavior on the reference repo [playwright-bdd-example](https://github.com/vitalets/playwright-bdd-example).
 Feel free to make a pull request and post link here.